Sport psychology: Coaching

 While sport psychologists primarily work with athletes and focus their research on improving athletic performance, coaches are another population where intervention can take place.
-Researchers in this area focus on the kinds of things coaches can say or do to improve their coaching technique and their athletes' performance.
+Researchers in this area focus on the things coaches can say or do to improve their coaching technique and their athletes' performance.

 Motivational climate refers to the situational and environmental factors that influence individuals' goals.
 The two major types of motivational climates coaches can create are task-oriented and ego-oriented.
 While winning is the overall goal of sports competitions regardless of the motivational climate, a task-orientation emphasizes building skill, improvement, giving complete effort, and mastering the task at hand (i.e., self-referenced goals), while an ego-orientation emphasizes demonstrating superior ability, competition, and does not promote effort or individual improvement (i.e., other-referenced goals).
 A task-oriented climate has been found to develop a greater intrinsic, self-determined motivation in athletes compared to an ego-oriented climate.
 Additionally, an environment with self-improvement as the primary focus creates greater intrinsic motivation than one with winning as the focus.

 Effective coaching practices explore the best ways coaches can lead and teach their athletes.
 For examples, researchers may study the most effective methods for giving feedback, rewarding and reinforcing behavior, communicating, and avoiding self-fulfilling prophecies in their athletes.
 Coaches influence motivation of athletes mainly through interactional behavior with athletes.
 Coaches can be perceived by their athletes as autonomy-supporting or controlling.
 Autonomy-supporting coaches provide structure, as well as being involved and caring towards the athletes.
 Coaches that are perceived to be controlling instill less intrinsic motivation in their athletes.
 Motivation is maximized when a coach is perceived to be autonomy-supporting, while providing a high level of training and instruction.
 Due to these findings, interventions that sport psychologist implement are focused in increasing autonomy-supportive behaviors of coaches.